University of New South Wales

 Open to all USC majors.
 Students must have a minimum GPA of 3.0 and junior standing as of the commencement of the program.

 Each semester Annenberg International Programs provides an up-to-date cost sheet to admitted students; if there are any changes from the time students are admitted to a program to the time they leave for a study abroad semester, updated cost sheets will be sent to the students.
 Please see the detailed estimated program costs below for Spring 2017.
 Please note that these costs are subject to change without notice:

 • Housing: $8,339 (cheaper housing may be available)

 • USC Overseas Health Insurance*: $1,170 (Spring 2017 rate)

 • Personal Expenses (food, entertainment, weekend travel, etc.): $4,000

-• Additional Expenses (student visa, books and supplies, local transportation, international student identity card, US passport, Australian Health Insurance): $1,308
+• Additional Expenses (student visa, books, and supplies, local transportation, international student identity card, US passport, Australian Health Insurance): $1,308

-*USC Overseas Health Insurance is required on all USC-approved study abroad programs.
+*USC Overseas Health Insurance is required for all USC-approved study abroad programs.
 If a student is already enrolled in USC (domestic) Health Insurance there will be no additional charge for USC Overseas Health Insurance; students will be charged the domestic, on-campus rate (noted above).
 If a student is normally covered otherwise and waives out of USC Health Insurance on campus, students will be charged USC Overseas Health Insurance at a rate of $92/month (2016-2017 rate).